- Find a Trail

 - Get Involved

-Explore the best rated trails in Erie, PA.
-Whether you're looking for an easy walking trail or a bike trail like the Western Reserve Greenway and Queen City Trail.
+Explore the best rated trails in Erie, PA, whether you're looking for an easy walking trail or a bike trail like the Western Reserve Greenway and Oil Creek State Park Trail .
 With more than 14 trails covering 154 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!